Federal Judge Orders Pawn Shop Owner Tied To Jersey City Shooters Held 'Till Bail Hearing

 UPDATE: A pawn shop owner arrested in connection with last week's shootout in Jersey City remained in federal custody following a brief appearance Monday in Newark.

-A U.S. District Court judge scheduled a bail hearing Tuesday for Ahmed A-Hady, 35, of Keyport, who's charged with being a convicted felon in possession of a firearm.
+A U.S. District Court judge scheduled a bail hearing at 11 a.m.
+Wednesday for Ahmed A-Hady, 35, of Keyport, who's charged with being a convicted felon in possession of a firearm.
 The judge also ordered that A-Hady remain held until then.

 A handwritten note found in the pocket of one of the two dead Jersey City shooters led investigators to A-Hady and what the government says were three AR-15-style assault rifles, among 13 weapons in all, discovered in a safe in his pawn shop.